verhovsky/books-futures-explained/src/6_future_example.md

 library as well.
 For now, [this trait lives in the nursery][arc_wake], but mye guess is that this will be a part of the standard library after som maturing.

 We choose to pass in a reference to the whole `Reactor` here.
-This is not normal.
+This isn't normal.
 The reactor will often be a global resource which let's us register interests without passing around a reference.